 Note: During the Film Festival in Cannes (second half of May) I do not offer tours to Cannes.
 Traffic restrictions make it impossible.

-- Typical duration is between 7 and 8 hours
+- Typical duration is about 7 hours

 - For 2 to 6 people.
 The price starts from 540€

 What is included:

 - The services of an Official Licensed Guide throughout.